IrregularPersona/protox/README.md

 Glorp uses unorthodox methods in attempt of fixing the issues modern chromium poses for a browser game

+> Do note, no releases as of now.
+I will be putting out releases soon enough.

 # Why is the client getting marked as a trojan?

 - **The installer is not signed:** digital signatures help verify software, but in the case of such a small open source project, paying for a license is not feasible, so antiviruses will mark it as malicious.